Ackuq/id2207-project/README.md

 All of the mock users have password set to `password`

+### Persistent storage

+Although this project does not include a proper solution for persistent storage, you can create an **initial** storage by creating a file `storage.json` inside the `backend/` directory.
+When the server starts it will parse the data specified and create a replica of it as its initial store.
+An example of how this could look like is located in `backend/storage.example.json`.
+Simply run `cp backend/storage.example.json backend/storage.json` to use the example directly

 ## Tests

 There are multiple tests for the backend which are developed using `jest`, they are located under `backend/tests/`.